-Bruce Elman is a Professor of Law at the University of Windsor where he teaches in the areas of Constitutional Law, the Legal Profession, and Legal Ethics.
-Professor Elman served as Dean of Law from 2000 – 2011.
-As Dean, Professor Elman promoted ethics, professionalism and competence as pre-eminent values of Windsor Law.
-Professor Elman served as the Chair of the Board of Directors of Legal Assistance of Windsor, Community Legal Aid, and the University of Windsor Mediation Services - Windsor Law’s three clinics.
+As Dean of Law at the University of Windsor, Professor Elman promoted ethics, professionalism, and competence as pre-eminent values of Windsor Law.
+Professor Elman served as the Chair of the Board of Directors of Legal Assistance of Windsor, Community Legal Aid, and the University of Windsor Mediation Services – at the time, Windsor Law’s three clinics.
 Professor Elman was a founding member of the Chief Justice of Ontario’s Advisory Committee on Professionalism.
 His paper on “Creating a Culture of Ethics and Professional Responsibility: A Leadership Role for Law Schools” was delivered at the 8th Colloquium on Legal Profession: The Challenge of Leadership in May 2007.